57 Sand Lane

 The patient has been advised to take pain killers before dressing changes for the next few days and has been warned against long term use of ibuprofen.
 In addition, Metronidazole (500mg PO, q8hrs) was prescribed for one week as prophylactic cover.
 Please ensure Mr Thompson finishes his course.

 I would be grateful if you could continue to dress the wound daily as it is producing a lot of exudate.
 Please monitor for any signs of infection and do not hesitate to refer Mr Thompson back to the hospital should you have any concerns.
+He has an OPD appointment in 6 weeks.

-Please note we have advised that he uses a stool softner as when needed for short term use to reduce any discomfort. *195 words
+Please note we have advised that he uses a stool softner as when needed for short term use to reduce any discomfort.

 If you have any queries, please do not hesitate to contact me.